NixOS/nix-constitutional-assembly/constitution.md

 - Provide a framework for the community to self-organise:
   - Handle payments for tooling, meetups, and infrastructure
   - Manage credentials and permissions
+  - Review and approve constitution changes affecting the board's authority, responsibilities, or appointment procedures.
 - Own and be responsible for financials
   - Provide fiscal planning and funding for community events and efforts
   - Decide how much funding is available for each broadly scoped type of events and efforts, while the SC decides the priorities within these scopes and limits of the allocated funds